SeokLeeUS/Bull_Cow_Game_Unreal/README.md

 [Reference](https://www.udemy.com/share/1000hGA0MSdVdUR3w=/)

-The following tips are I have collected so far from bull and cow game lecture:
+- The following tips are I have collected so far from bull and cow game lecture:

 · @ Visual Studio (VS), set the solution name separately while choosing a project name when you create a new project.
 The solution is inclusive of projects.
 You can have multiple projects under a solution.

-· After creating a project from an “empty” application, go to project property to set linker>subsystem as “console”.
+· @VS 2017, after creating a project from an “empty” application, go to project property to set linker>subsystem as “console”.
+[Udemy response] The main reason for doing it this way was to avoid having to explain or what precompiled headers are which was enabled by default if you chose to use the Console Application project template.
+This is no longer enabled by default in VS 2019 so if it were to be redone today, we would just use that template.

 · Create a main C++ source code by right-clicking on project name.